 Weather

 Japan is hot in August, whichever way you look at it and wherever you go.
-But, some places are hotter and more uncomfortable than others.
-Sapporo, capital of the northern island of Hokkaido, sees an average August high of 79° F (26° C), and a low of 66° F (19° C).
-The major cities of Tokyo, Osaka, Kyoto, and Fukuoka experience highs around 90° F (33° C), and lows of 77° F (25° C), so even overnight you're going to sweat.
-Average temperatures in Naha, capital of Okinawa, are the same.
+But some places are hotter and more uncomfortable than others.
+Sapporo, capital of the northern island of Hokkaido, sees an average August high of 79°F (26°C) and a low of 66°F (19°C).
+The major cities of Tokyo, Osaka, Kyoto, and Fukuoka experience highs around 90°F (33°C), and lows of 77°F (25°C), so even overnight, you're going to sweat.
+Average temperatures in Naha, the capital of Okinawa, are the same.

-The good news is that even though humidity is high, rainfall tends not to be in August.
+The good news is that despite high humidity, rainfall tends not to be in August.
 The exception is when the typhoon season comes a bit early.
 Japan actually has two wet seasons: the first in June-July, and the second at the end of summer, usually falling in September but sometimes in late August.

 Although many international travelers avoid much of Japan in August, this is peak domestic travel time, with schools on vacation.
-Plus, the important Obon festival falls in mid-August for a few days, and many people take this time off work.
-In August, families head to beaches, parks, amusement parks, campgrounds, and other places of interests to kids and youngsters, so expect crowds in many places.
+Plus, the important Obon festival falls for a few days in mid-August, and many people take this time off work.
+In August, families head to beaches, parks, amusement parks, campgrounds, and other places of interest for kids and youngsters, so expect crowds in many places.

 Hokkaido is an especially popular summer destination because it's cooler than most other places, and Okinawa is popular for its beaches.
 If you plan to travel to either of these places, book travel and accommodation as far in advance as possible.